hwborchers/ctv-optimization/README.md

     tuning and optimization of hyperparameters.
 -   The Sequential Parameter Optimization Toolbox [SPOT](https://cran.r-project.org/web/packages/SPOT/index.html) provides a set of tools for model-based optimization and tuning of algorithms.
-It includes surrogate models and design of experiment approaches.
+It includes surrogate models and the design of experiment approaches.
 -   The [desirability](https://cran.r-project.org/web/packages/desirability/index.html) package contains S3 classes
     for multivariate optimization using the desirability function approach of Harrington (1965).
 -   Package [sna](https://cran.r-project.org/web/packages/sna/index.html) contains the function `lab.optimize()`
     which is the front-end to a set of heuristic routines for optimizing some bivariate graph statistics.
 -   [maxLik](https://cran.r-project.org/web/packages/maxLik/index.html) adds a likelihood-specific layer on top of a number of maximization routines like Brendt-Hall-Hall-Hausman (BHHH) and Newton-Raphson among others.
-It includes summary and print methods which extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.
+It includes a summary and print methods that extract the standard errors based on the Hessian matrix and allows easy swapping of maximization algorithms.